Rafael Devers Player Props: Red Sox vs. Tigers

-On Friday, Rafael Devers (.281 batting average in his past 10 games, with three doubles, a home run, three walks and three RBI) and the Boston Red Sox face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
-First pitch is at 7:10 PM ET.
+Rafael Devers, with a slugging percentage of .406 in his past 10 games -- including one home run -- will be in action for the Boston Red Sox versus the Detroit Tigers, with Matt Manning on the mound, August 12 at 4:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Royals.
+He had a one-hit showing in his last game (1-for-4) against the Tigers.

 Rafael Devers Game Info & Props vs. the Tigers